This overview explains a key concept for all our work in a non-linear threat environment.

 Watch the video above and learn how to maneuver your weapon if you need to climb over an object.

-For the full scoop, members of the Full Spectrum Warrior can check out the Combat Mobility System Video on ambidextrous shooting.
+For more on maneuvering with your weapon, members of the Full Spectrum Warrior University should check out the Combat Mobility System.

 Not yet a member?
 Consider joining now and getting instant access to the Full Spectrum Warrior training library.

 Check out this video for the hinge technique from the combat mobility system.

 Members of the FSW University can check out the rest of the combat mobility system series here.

 Not yet a member?
 Consider joining today and get instant access to the complete Full Spectrum Warrior Library.

 Here is a short excerpt from a fundamentals course we ran out here on the ranch.
 Many times when new shooters get started we see them adjusting their heads to their sight vs bringing their sights up in front of their eyes.
 This can lead to poor body position, losing focus of the target during weapon manipulations and the potential of never acquiring the sights at all under stressful situations (looking over the pistol).

 Here are a few tips and things your can do to help make sure that you can properly acquire you sights and watch the "field" through your weapon manipulations.
 For more information and a deeper dive into these specific fundamentals join us on the FSW University and check out these 3 training series: